SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

 files, auxiliary files, and Python code to run the pipeline on FORCAST data in any observation mode.

-After obtaining the source code, install each Python library with the command::
+After obtaining the source code, install the package with the command::

     python setup.py install